 - The Council wishes to enable Community Groups to support Council's vision and community outcomes as defined in the 10-Year Plan, as well as Strategies and Plans.

-- The Council will endeavor to ensure equity, consistency and transparency in the allocation of Community Occupancy.
+- The Council will endeavour to ensure equity, consistency and transparency in the allocation of Community Occupancy.

-- The Council will endeavor to ensure maximum community benefit from Community Occupancy.
+- The Council will endeavour to ensure maximum community benefit from Community Occupancy.

 - The Council will set rental at a rate that empowers Community Groups to be sustainable.